 Once a valve needs to be actuated, the actuation method often decides more about process performance than the valve body does.
 The two options behave very differently.

 A pneumatic actuator must pressurize an air volume before the valve moves.
-Most pneumatic valves are effectively binary, open or closed, with position inferred from air pressure rather than measured.
+Most installed pneumatic valves are run as on/off duty, with position inferred from air pressure rather than measured.
+Proportional pneumatic valves do exist and can modulate, but air compressibility caps their pressure-control accuracy at several PSI: the gas volume changes faster than the actuator can track.
 They require a compressed air supply, regulators, and tubing, along with the validation scope that infrastructure carries.

 An electric actuator (a stepper motor with encoder feedback) responds in milliseconds, holds any point across the full stroke through microstepping, and knows its exact position at all times.
-It runs on 24V DC through an M12 connector, with no compressed air at all, and it reports position, torque, and current as a live data stream.
-VannX delivers ±0.3 PSI pressure control on this principle and is validated for 60-day continuous operation.
+It runs on 24V DC, with no compressed air at all, and it reports position, torque, and current as a live data stream.
+Encoder-based control reaches roughly plus or minus 0.3 PSI, where air compressibility caps pneumatic proportional control at several PSI.

 A rough map of where each type fits, and where it does not: